himanshu-shreemal/completableFutureBasic/README.md

 # completableFutureBasic
-This repository have basic methods and analysis to understand what is completeable Future is in java 8
+This repository have basic methods and analysis to understand what is CompletableFuture is in java 8 This have separte main classes to run perticular funtions.